 - One of its distinctive features that make it easy to spot the horned viper is the set of about 3 to 5 horn-like scales that are located immediately above the eyes.

 - Most of the scales on the horned bush are either yellowish-green, grey, olive or a ground black colour.

 - Some of these can have variable markings on them, while some can have irregular black spots or even a criss-cross pattern of bars that can be lined with white or yellow spots.

 - The color around the belly of the horned bush is a dirty orange and can sometimes even be almost as dark as black.

 - This area is sometimes also covered in dark spots.

 Where can this snake be found?

-- The horned bush viper is mainly found in the Uzungwe and Usambara (which is the mountain range in northeastern Tanzania in the tropical East Africa) Mountains in Tanzania.
+- The horned viper is mainly found in the Uzungwe and Usambara (which is the mountain range in northeastern Tanzania in the tropical East Africa) Mountains in Tanzania.

 - It is thought that it may also be found in the Uluguru Mountains in eastern Tanzania.